The Runcitruncated 24-cell

 As we have seen in the perspective projections, six rhombicuboctahedra surround this nearest cell, as shown next:

-These rhombicuboctahedra look a bit flattened, because they are being viewed from a 45° angle.
+These rhombicuboctahedra look a bit flattened, because they are seen at a 45° angle.
 In 4D, they are perfectly uniform.
 They each share a square face with the nearest cell.

 The hexagonal faces of the nearest cell are shared with 8 hexagonal prisms, shown next: